 - 1. Identify the anatomical structures associated with each organ system and their functions. - 2.
 Explain physiological processes that maintain homeostasis of the organ systems. - 3.
-Match the metabolic reactions, electrolyte and acid-base balance, and electrochemical gradients to organ system diseases. - Evaluate the interactions of each organ system to formulate possible reasons for diseases.
+Match the metabolic reactions, electrolyte and acid-base balance, and electrochemical gradients to organ system diseases. - 4.
+Evaluate the interactions of each organ system to formulate possible reasons for diseases.

-SI129L ANATOMY AND PHYSIOLOGY FOR PRACTICAL NURSING: LABORATORY relationships at the tissue, organ, and organ system level.
+SI129L ANATOMY AND PHYSIOLOGY FOR PRACTICAL NURSING: LABORATORY

+This course is the laboratory component of SI129.
+The lab course will use lab-based systems approach, which an emphasis on integrated structure-function relationships at the tissue, organ, and organ system level.
 Laboratory exercises are designed to reinforce didactic material by providing hands-on experience with the subject matter.
 Students actively participate in simple chemical analysis, microscopic observations, perform dissections of specimen, and studies anatomical models.
 Students taking this course are required to register for the lecture portion of the course or have passed an equivalent to the lecture portion.
 This course is required for those majoring in the Certificate in Licensed Practical Nursing.